Weedbusters

 What can I do to get rid of it?

-1. Pull plant (all year round), burn all parts or place all parts in black plastic bags and leave to 'cook' in sun.
+1. Physical removal - Hand pull or dig out entire plant.
+Ensure all plant material is removed from site to prevent regrowth from cut stems and branches.
+Burn all parts or place all parts in black plastic bags and leave to 'cook' in sun.

 What can I do to stop it coming back?